Neenah, Wisconsin

 Neenah (/ˈniːnə/ NEE-nə) is a city in Winnebago County, Wisconsin, United States.
 It is situated on the banks of Lake Winnebago, Little Lake Butte des Morts, and the Fox River approximately 10 mi northeast of Oshkosh and 40 mi southwest of Green Bay.
 Neenah's population was 27,319 at the 2020 census.

 Neenah is within the geographic boundaries of the Town of Neenah, but is politically independent.
-The city is the southwesternmost of the Fox Cities of northeast Wisconsin.
+The city is the southwesternmost of the Fox Cities of northeastern Wisconsin.
 It is a principal city of the Oshkosh–Neenah metropolitan statistical area, which consists of all of Winnebago County and had 171,730 residents in 2020.
 It is sometimes referred to as a twin city with Menasha, with which it shares Doty Island.

 History

 Neo-classical style Equitable Fraternal Union Building with the old City Hall clock tower behind it on S. Commercial St. (Wisconsin Highway 114).

 The Neenah Public Library, the clock tower, Shattuck Park, and the Neenah Centers.